Bobby Magill, President

 Executive Director, 1993-2016

 Beth Parke became SEJ's first executive director in 1993, stepping down at the end of 2016.
 She provided entrepreneurial leadership to clarify, protect and advance SEJ's mission.
-Parke's responsibilities include implementation of board policies, budget and finance, development, strategic planning, university relations with regard to annual conferences, and collaboration with partners in the journalism community.
+Parke's responsibilities included implementation of board policies, budget and finance, development, strategic planning, university relations with regard to annual conferences, and collaboration with partners in the journalism community.
 From 1984-1992 Parke was senior producer and host for Consider the Alternatives, an award-winning radio series on public policy issues.
 Prior to that she was employed as a producer for National Public Radio affiliates WGBH-FM, Boston and WHYY-FM, Philadelphia.
 Parke earned a B.A. in Communications from Boston College, and an M.A. from the Annenberg School for Communication at the University of Pennsylvania.
 Parke will remain on staff through March 2017 in a consulting role.
 Contact Beth, 215-884-8174.

 Lisa Cosgriff manages SEJ member records and accounting files, greets callers to headquarters and lends support to programs.
 Prior to joining the staff of SEJ in 2015, Cosgriff was database coordinator for the Pennsylvania SPCA and development database coordinator at KCTS 9, Seattle Public Television.
 She holds a B.A. in Political Science from Portland State University in Oregon.
-She is sorry she missed out on SEJ’s 2001 conference hosted by PSU.
+She is extremely sorry she missed out on SEJ’s 2001 conference hosted by PSU.
 Contact Lisa, 215-884-8174.

 TipSheet and WatchDog TipSheet Editor; member, SEJ FOI Taskforce